Nitheshnirmal/Nitheshnirmal/README.md

 ### Hi there 👋!!
 I'm Nithesh :smiley:

-🌐 Basically I'm a *Geographer*.
+🌐 Basically I'm a *Geographer* and *Earth Observation Engineer*

+🔭 I’m currently a PhD student at the Department of Geosciences, Virginia Tech, Blacksburg, VA, USA

-🔭 I’m currently doing my second master's course in __Geo-Information Science and Earth Observation__ at __Faculty of ITC__ with a specialization in __Natural Hazards amd Disaster Risk Reduction__.
+🎓 I've completed my M.Sc. in __Geo-Information Science and Earth Observation__ at __Faculty of ITC__ (*University of Twente*) with a specialization in __Natural Hazards amd Disaster Risk Reduction__.
+I've another M.Sc. in Geography from India.

-📘 Interested in Non-optical remote sensing based analysis of natural hazards and disasters.
+📘 Currently working majorily on the hydrological applications of microwave remote sensing!
+I will be also using machine learning and deep learning algorithms for the same.

+🌱 I’m currently learning Advanced Groundwater Hydrology and Advanced Machine Learning!

+🆓 I love to work and collaborate on landslides especially deep seated gravitational slope deformations!

 📫 Reach me @ <a href ="https://www.linkedin.com/in/nitheyznirmal/"> Linkedin </a> | <a href ="https://twitter.com/nitheshnirmal"> Twitter </a>

 <!--
 **Nitheshnirmal/Nitheshnirmal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.